rgreen13/PSO-Python/README.md

 # PSO-Python
-Particle Swarm Optimization in Oython
+A simple implementation of Particle Swarm Optimization in Python